 \section{Memristor}

 The description of the memristive one-port implementation starts from the memristor electronic realization.
-One of the simplest memristor model was introduced by Leon Chua \cite{chua1971}.
+One of the simplest memristor model was introduced by Leon Chua (\cite{chua1971}).
 In the dimensionless form its current-voltage characteristic is given by:

-where $I$ is the dimensionless current passing through the memristor, $U$ is the dimensionless voltage across the memristor, $\varphi$ is the dimensionless flux controlling the memristor state, the dimensionless parameter $G_{M}(\varphi)$ plays a role of the flux-controlled memrsitive conductance.
-In the presence of the external periodic signal $U_{e}(t)=U_{max}\sin{(2\pi f_{e} t)}$ [Fig.\ref{fig2} (a)], memristor model (\ref{memristor-num}) exhibits the current-voltage characteristic shaped as the classical pinched hysteresis loop [Fig.\ref{fig2} (c)].
+where $I$ is the dimensionless current passing through the memristor, $U$ is the dimensionless voltage across the memristor, $\varphi$ is the dimensionless flux controlling the memristor state, the dimensionless parameter $G_{M}(\varphi)$ plays a role of the flux-controlled memristive conductance.
+In the presence of the external periodic signal $U_{e}(t)=U_{max}\sin{(2\pi f_{e} t)}$ [Fig.\ref{fig2} (a)], memristor model (\ref{memristor-num}) exhibits the current-voltage characteristic shaped as the pinched hysteresis loop [Fig.\ref{fig2} (c)] being typical for such systems (\cite{maruf2020}).
 When the frequency $f_{e}$ increases, the pinched hysteresis loop transforms into a single-valued function.